nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m42-openbox-theme-for-ubuntu-openbox.md

 [http://phobi4n.deviantart.com/art/Mistral-Openbox-543910044](http://phobi4n.deviantart.com/art/Mistral-Openbox-543910044)

-This is one of the some rare Openbox themes that I can recommend, others are often very spartan and have very few sense of modern.
+This is one of the some rare Openbox themes that I can recommend, others are often very spartan and have very few sense of modern look.

 In this case of Mistral, the theme is contained in a folder, but Openbox themes also come with .obt extension and can be installed using Obconf.
 You also can extracted that .obt package to a folder using any of compression tool.